Krutsch/html-bundle/README.md

 ## Concept

-The bundler always globs all HTML, CSS and TS/JS files from the `src` (config) directory and processes them to the `build` (config) directory.
-PostCSS is being used for CSS files and inline styles, html-minifier-terser for HTML and esbuild to bundle, minify, etc. for inline and referenced TS/JS.
+The bundler always globs files from the `src` (config) directory.
+HTML, CSS, and TS/JS are processed into the `build` (config) directory; unsupported files, including JSON, are copied unchanged by default or passed to the custom handler.
+JSON imported by inline TS/JS is bundled by esbuild. `<script type="importmap">` and `<script type="application/ld+json">` blocks are preserved and are not bundled.
 Server-sent events and [hydro-js](https://github.com/Krutsch/hydro-js) are used for HMR.
 In order to trigger SPA Routers, the popstate event is being triggered after HMR Operations.

 ## Example hydro-js